cross-seed/cross-seed.org/docs/basics/options.md

 clients defined will be used as the priority.

-Injections from [`useClientTorrents`](#useclienttorrents) will be injected into the client the match was sourced from with the first valid [`linkDir`](#linkdirs).
+Injections from [`useClientTorrents`](#useclienttorrents) will be injected into the client the match was sourced from or the first valid non-readonly client with the first valid [`linkDir`](#linkdirs).
 Custom routing is not supported at this time.

 Injections from [`dataDirs`](#datadirs) will be injected into the first valid client with the first valid [`linkDir`](#linkdirs).
 Custom routing is